How to help manage investment risk

 What is investment risk?

-As a rule, investments which are regarded as riskier can have the potential to deliver a higher rate of return.
+As a rule, investments which are regarded as riskier, like equities, can have the potential to deliver a higher rate of return over the long term than less risky investments.
 You'll probably have a bumpy ride along the way, coping with the ups and downs of the market to try and get there - and there are no guarantees.

 That might not be for you.
 Instead, you may want a smoother ride and be happy with a lower, but steadier, return.
-In that case, an investment with a lower level of risk might be more suitable for you.
+In that case, an investment with a lower level of risk, such as bonds, might be more suitable for you.

 Whether you decide to be riskier or prefer to play it cautiously, the approach you take is a very personal decision – and could change over time with your circumstances.

 Whichever suits you, investing will always have some level of risk.
-Investments can be affected by anything from business performance or the economy to global events that rock the financial markets like the banking crisis of 2008, Covid-19 or the invasion of Ukraine in 2022.
+Investments can be affected by anything from business performance or the economy to global events that rock the financial markets like the banking crisis of 2008, Covid-19, the invasion of Ukraine, or when the US announced global trade tariffs in April.

 The value of your investments can always go down as well as up, so you may get back less than you’ve put in.